Andre & Cie

 is a small sign with the Andre & Cie name.
 The building has

 a 1960's look about it.
-The automatic sliding

 doors don't slide open when I attempt to enter the building.